christophsax/seasonal/README.md

 If you are using R Studio, the `inspect` command offers a way to analyze and modify a seasonal adjustment procedure (see the section below for details):

-    inspect(x)
+    inspect(AirPassengers)

-### X-13ARIMA-SEATS syntax
+### Syntax consistency

-Seasonal uses the same syntax as X-13ARIMA-SEATS.
-It is possible to invoke most options that are available in X-13ARIMA-SEATS.
-For details on the options, see the [manual][manual].
-The X-13ARIMA-SEATS syntax uses *specs* and *arguments*, while each spec may contain some arguments. **An additional spec/argument can be added to the `seas` function by separating spec and argument by a dot (`.`).** For example, in order to set the `variable` argument of the `regression` spec equal to `td` and `ao1999.jan`, the input to `seas` looks like this:
+The X-13ARIMA-SEATS syntax uses *specs* and *arguments*, while each spec may contain some arguments.
+For details, see the [manual][manual].
+These spec-argument combinations can be added to `seas`by separating spec and argument by a dot (`.`).
+For example, in order to set the `variable` argument of the `regression` spec equal to `td` and `ao1999.jan`, the input to `seas` looks like this:

     x <- seas(AirPassengers, regression.variable = c("td", "ao1965.jan"))

 Note that R vectors may be used as an input.
-If a `spec` is added without any arguments, the `spec` should be set equal to an empty `list()`.
+If a spec is added without any arguments, the spec should be set equal to an empty `list()`.
 Several defaults of `seas` are such empty lists, like the default `seats = list()`.
 See the help page (`?seas`) for more details on the defaults.

 It is possible to manipulate almost all inputs to X-13ARIMA-SEATS this way.
-Most examples in the [manual][manual] are replicable in R. For instance, example 1 in section 7.1,
+For instance, example 1 in section 7.1 from the [manual][manual],

     series { title  =  "Quarterly Grape Harvest" start = 1950.1
            period =  4